-Oil protests: Exxon Mobil suspends operations
+Oil protest: Arrests made as Exxon Mobil suspends operations

 - Published

+Six people have been arrested after a campaign group targeted fuel terminals.

+The arrests were made at three locations in Thurrock, Essex Police said.

-Oil company Exxon Mobil has temporarily suspended operations at three fuel terminals due to a series of co-ordinated "small protests".
+Oil company Exxon Mobil has temporarily suspended operations at three other terminals due to a series of co-ordinated "small protests".

-Campaign group Just Stop Oil said was was targeting "key" terminals in Birmingham, West London and Hythe in Kent.
+Campaign group Just Stop Oil said it was targeting "key" sites in Birmingham, West London and Hythe in Kent.

 Operations from these locations had been halted, Exxon Mobil said.

-Six people have been arrested at other protests at locations in Thurrock, Essex Police said.

-It tweeted: "We are currently dealing with three incidents in #Thurrock, where a group of people are reportedly blocking the roads.
+The Essex force tweeted: "We are currently dealing with three incidents in #Thurrock, where a group of people are reportedly blocking the roads.

 "Six people have been arrested so far.
 It is impacting Navigator Fuel Centre, Esso in #Purfleet, and Askew Farm Lane.